CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ## License

-Please note that any contributions you make will be made under the terms of the [Apache Licence 2.0](https://github.com/CSSUoB/TeX-Bot-JS/blob/main/LICENSE).
+Please note that any contributions you make will be made under the terms of the [Apache Licence 2.0](https://github.com/CSSUoB/TeX-Bot-Py/blob/main/LICENSE).

 ## Guidance

 We aim to get more people involved with our projects, and help build members' confidence in using git and contributing to open-source.
-If you see an error, we encourage you to *be bold* and fix it yourself, rather than just raising an issue.
+If you see an error, we encourage you to **be bold** and fix it yourself, rather than just raising an issue.
 If you are stuck, need help, or have a question, the best place to ask is on our Discord.

-Happy editing!
+Happy contributing!